-Operating, maintaining and expanding the transportation system system while accommodating more than 1 million new residents and 600,000 more jobs by 2040.
+Operate, maintain and expand the system with limited funding.
+The region must operate and maintain our existing multimodal transportation system while accommodating more than 1 million new residents and 500,000 more jobs by 2040.
 However, transportation funding is limited.
 Our region must continue to facilitate the movement of people, goods and services to ensure the Denver region remains economically competitive.
 Providing a range of travel options will facilitate useful and convenient mobility for all travelers.
 New and reconstructed roadways must be designed to optimize movement of people and vehicles alongside system management and operations that leverage existing capacity and enable safe travel for all users.